 At the same time, Dodge was launching a new pickup with a 10-cylinder Viper engine pushing out 500 horsepower with low-profile tires and a manual transmission.
 It achieved approximately two miles per gallon downhill with a stiff tailwind.
 Looking back, it probably wasn’t the best time to launch the Ram SRT-10.
 But it was certainly a great time to be a 20-something Chrysler field rep with a gas card!
 We’d get a new SRT-10 every 1,500 miles, which is a good thing because I don’t think mine had too much tread left on the tires when they went back.

 I’d always have my dad drive the cars I brought home.
 I enjoyed how proud he looked when he drove one of my new rides and how impressed he was when he’d hit the throttle.
 I’d also invariably learn something in the process, as he’d show me an overlooked feature or talk to me about the benefit of this and that.

 One day my then-girlfriend/now-wife, Becky and I were up at the cabin for the weekend.
 Dad needed to run to the store, and I threw him the keys to the SRT-10 I had driven up.
 He backed out of the drive, threw it in first gear, gave us a devious smile, and floored it.
-Streaks of bright red went flying in every direction on the calm, quiet road.
+Streaks of bright red went flying in circles on the calm, quiet road.
 The truck sent loose gravel flying in every direction as it spun around twice, jolted forward, and came to an abrupt stop facing the other wrong way.
 The spinout left tire marks all over the street, a lingering smell of burnt rubber in the air around us, and my young career flashing before my eyes.

 Dad wore a sheepish grin in the driver’s seat.
 Although he clearly didn’t mean to do what he did, he made a valiant save, somehow keeping the truck from smacking a tree.
 Even the nearby mailboxes and houses were still standing.